hasmiig/proteinmpnn-finetune-data-prep/docs/2026-03-27_pmgen_input_prep/README.md

 Hasmig Aintablian

 ## What we did
-Prepared input TSV files for PMGen/AlphaFold2 predictions from the sampled binder and non-binder parquet files.
+Prepared input TSV files for PMGen predictions from the sampled binder parquet file.
 Two steps:

 1. Merged the sampled peptides with MHC sequences from `mhc1_encodings.csv` to produce a PMGen-compatible TSV with columns: peptide, mhc_seq, mhc_type, anchors, id.